kivy/kivy/doc/sources/installation/installation-osx.rst

         pushd /Applications/Kivy.app/Contents/Resources/venv/bin
         source activate
+        source kivy_activate
         popd

 On the default mac (zsh) shell you **must** be in the bin directory containing ``activate`` to be able to ``activate`` the virtualenv, hence why we changed the directory temporarily.

+``kivy_activate`` sets up the environment to be able to run Kivy, by setting the kivy home, gstreamer, and other variables.

 Start any Kivy Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~